Guy-Keinan/Super-Market-App/README.md

 Microservices application deployed with Docker Compose, simulating a Point Of Sale (POS Simulator) and a Reporting Service for a supermarket chain.

+## Note
+- Both apps share the same database schema but operate as independent microservices.

 ## Prerequisites